Basics About Your Newborn Baby’s Body

 Breastfeed your baby.
 The American Academy of Pediatrics (AAP) recommends breastmilk only for at least 6 months.
 And the group recommends that you keep breastfeeding for a year or longer if you can.

-Make sure your baby is immunized.
+Make sure your baby is vaccinated.
 A baby who is fully immunized is at lower risk for SIDS.

-Babies diagnosed with gastroesophageal reflux (GERD or heartburn) may need the head of their crib raised.
+Babies diagnosed with GERD (gastroesophageal reflux or heartburn) may need the head of their crib raised.
 Always talk with your baby's healthcare provider before doing this.